-- To respect and enhance the streetscape character and key elements of the precinct.
-01 - 02 To encourage development at a scale which relates to the function and role of the streets they address, i.e. larger scale development on the major streets ( South Head Road and New South Head Road adjacent to the commercial centre) and a range of housing types on the minor streets. - To provide for an evolution of building stock from dwelling houses to medium density 03 development in the R3 zoned areas. - 04 To maintain the evolution of residential building styles through the introduction of well designed contemporary buildings incorporating modulation and a varied palette of materials. - To reinforce a consistent building scale within streets.
-05 - 06 To design and site buildings to respond to the topography and minimise cut and fill. - 07 To protect important iconic and harbour views from the public spaces of the precinct. - 08 To reinforce the landscape setting and maintain the existing tree canopy.
+- O1 To respect and enhance the streetscape character and key elements of the precinct. - O2 To encourage development at a scale which relates to the function and role of the streets they address, i.e. larger scale development on the major streets (Old South Head Road and New South Head Road adjacent to the commercial centre) and a range of housing types on the minor streets. - O3 To provide for an evolution of building stock from dwelling houses to medium density development in the R3 zoned areas. - O4 To maintain the evolution of residential building styles through the introduction of well designed contemporary buildings incorporating modulation and a varied palette of materials. - O5 To reinforce a consistent building scale within streets. - O6 To design and site buildings to respond to the topography and minimise cut and fill. - O7 To protect important iconic and harbour views from the public spaces of the precinct. - O8 To reinforce the landscape setting and maintain the existing tree canopy. - O9 To retain Inter-War flat buildings, particularly significant and traditional building elements visible from the street.